 Here’s what you’re going to need:

-- Proof of identity (driving licence or passport)
+- Proof of identity: a driving licence or passport.

 - Quick and easy set up, especially for a business account.

-- Foreign currency fees for transactions in another currency.
+- Foreign currency fees for transactions in another currency apply.

-- You still need a traditional bank account for most of your business’ financial needs.
+- You may still need a traditional bank account for some of your business’ financial needs.

-ANNA’s fees are, all in all, quite reasonable and make it a good choice for a young and tech-savvy business.
-However, keep in mind that there are better options if you do much of your business abroad.
+All in all, ANNA looks like a good choice for a tech-savvy business owner who’s looking to do all their admin and banking from the same app.
+However, keep in mind that there are better options out there if you do much of your business abroad.

 Frequently asked questions